dpnbp/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

 1. Click the panel title and drag the panel to the new location.

+> **Note:** You can also group panels together within rows by dragging the panel to an existing row within a dashboard.

 ## Resize a panel

 You can size a dashboard panel to suits your needs.